Woburn Trust Attorney

 There are two basic types of trusts: revocable and irrevocable.
 Revocable trusts may be altered during your lifetime, while irrevocable trusts, once created, can’t be changed.
 Both may be a “living trust” since they become effective during your lifetime.

-Revocable Trusts provide the advantage of flexibility; they remain part of your estate and can be taxed.
+Revocable trusts provide the advantage of flexibility; they remain part of your estate and can be taxed.
 When you die, a revocable trust becomes irrevocable, so assets will be passed on to your beneficiaries.
 The major advantages are that these documents: [1] avoid probate, saving you both time and money; [2] preserve your privacy since, unlike wills, trusts aren’t public documents; and [3] set up a plan to handle your assets and income if you become incapacitated.

-Irrevocable Trusts can’t be changed or dissolved after they’re created.
+Irrevocable trusts can’t be changed or dissolved after they’re created.
 Irrevocable trusts are less flexible than revocable trusts, but they provide greater protection for the assets in them.
 The protection is due to the fact that, technically, the assets in the irrevocable trust don’t belong to you anymore; they belong to the trust.
 The advantages of these trusts are that they [1] protect assets from MassHealth as long as they’re placed in the trust prior to the five-year look-back period, [2] provide protection from lawsuits, and [3] reduce estate taxes (contents of certain types of irrevocable trusts aren’t taxed when you pass away).

 Our Trust Attorney Can Also Help Create These Types of Trusts

-Testamentary Trusts are included in wills.
+Testamentary trusts are included in wills.
 They don’t go into effect until you die, making them irrevocable.
 They can hold accumulated assets as well as funds that will only be available for distribution after your death, for example, proceeds from a life insurance policy.

-Trusts for Minors allow certain amounts to be dispensed by the trustee to the child during childhood, but others permit no dispersal until the minor reaches the age of maturity.
+Trusts for minors allow certain amounts to be dispensed by the trustee to the child during childhood, but others permit no dispersal until the minor reaches the age of maturity.
 These documents may also be created to allow the minor to access funds at certain ages or when a pre-established goal is met; for instance, a college graduation.
 Funds in such a trust can also be protected from being split with a divorcing spouse.

-Special Needs Trusts are designed for families that have at least one member whose physical, cognitive, or psychiatric disability prevents that person from managing money but for whom economic resources must be provided.
+Special needs trusts are designed for families that have at least one member whose physical, cognitive, or psychiatric disability prevents that person from managing money but for whom economic resources must be provided.
 By creating a special needs trust, the funds are made available to the relative through the trustee.
 However, since the money isn’t legally under the disabled person’s ownership, the funds won’t make the individual ineligible for MassHealth or other government benefits.

-Spendthrift Trusts are created for families that include members who have a history of irresponsible behavior and poor choices.
+Spendthrift trusts are created for families that include members who have a history of irresponsible behavior and poor choices.
 Such relatives may have lifestyle issues that may include alcohol, drugs, or gambling that make it foolish to give them large amounts of money.
 A spendthrift trust with a well-grounded trustee at the helm will make certain the individual in question has their needs met but is protected from squandering a sizable inheritance.

-Charitable Trusts allow you to give money to charity.
+Charitable trusts allow you to give money to charity.
 You can choose between a charitable lead trust or a charitable remainder trust.
 Each has advantages, and both accomplish dual purposes: funding the chosen charity generously and benefiting the family by lowering taxes and generating income.
 As a charitable planning attorney, Matthew Karr, Esq., will work with you to create a plan that combines philanthropic, financial, and tax savings goals.

-Credit Shelter Trusts (“bypass trusts”) permit spouses to combine their exemptions.
+Credit shelter trusts (“bypass trusts”) permit spouses to combine their exemptions.
 When one spouse dies, their assets are transferred to an irrevocable trust rather than going directly to the surviving spouse.
 In some cases, the latter will receive income generated by the trust.
 This arrangement saves the heirs a possibly large estate tax when the second spouse dies.

-Qualified Terminable Interest Property (QTIP) Trusts make spouses eligible for an unlimited marital deduction.
+Qualified terminable interest property (QTIP) Trusts make spouses eligible for an unlimited marital deduction.
 This means that no estate taxes will have to be paid by the surviving spouse.
 The QTIP also benefits successor beneficiaries who can receive untaxed assets when the second spouse dies.

-Qualified Personal Residence Trusts (QPRTs) allow you to give your primary beneficiary your house as a gift, paying a low gift tax rate, while you continue to live in your home during your lifetime.
+Qualified personal residence trusts (QPRTs) allow you to give your primary beneficiary your house as a gift, paying a low gift tax rate, while you continue to live in your home during your lifetime.
 A QPRT also avoids estate tax.

-Pet Trusts provide peace of mind that your beloved pets will be well-tended if they become incapacitated or you predecease the animal that is such an important part of your life.
+Pet trusts provide peace of mind that your beloved pets will be well-tended if they become incapacitated or you predecease the animal that is such an important part of your life.

-Irrevocable Gift Trusts allow you to retain some control of your assets while gifting them to someone else during your lifetime.
+Irrevocable gift trusts allow you to retain some control of your assets while gifting them to someone else during your lifetime.
 Your trust account will be managed by your chosen trustee, which could be a spouse, sibling, adult child, or close friend.

-Stand-Alone Retirement Trusts name a beneficiary of your retirement account to ensure that when you pass away, your IRA or 401k funds will be protected from creditors, lawsuits, or bankruptcy proceedings.
+Stand-alone retirement trusts name a beneficiary of your retirement account to ensure that when you pass away, your IRA or 401k funds will be protected from creditors, lawsuits, or bankruptcy proceedings.

 As a trust administration attorney, Matthew Karr, Esq., routinely advises trustees and works with them to ensure trusts are being administered properly since they have a legal responsibility to act in the best interest of the beneficiaries.
 He also acts as a trustee for clients upon their request.